The Ortgies Pistol

 ORTGIES & Co - ERFURT

 The inscription is in all capital serif letters.
 As noted above, serial number 01 has plain wooden grips.
 The earliest gun noted by Matthews is serial number 195, which he also describes as having plain wooden grips.
 The earliest gun noted by Koelliker is serial number 282, which he describes as having a round medallion with an intertwined HO (Heinrich Ortgies) monogram at the top center of the grips--these were the standard grip plates during all of Ortgies & Co. production and as well as early Deutsche Werke production.
-Koelliker estimates that the first 4000 or so pistols had the above-style slide inscription, however we have information indicating that it may have been less than 3000.
+Koelliker estimates that the first 4000 or so pistols had the above-style slide inscription, however serial number 2862 already has the second variant address.
 Please write to us if you can provide more information on the serial number range for this inscription.
 The right side of the slide was blank except for the crown over N nitro proof mark on the lower edge, just behind the trigger.
 The same proof was also stamped on the frame just below the one on the slide.

 Ortgies & Co - Erfurt

 The inscription is in upper and lower case sans-serif italic characters.
-Koelliker states that the earliest serial number he had recorded with this inscription is 4430, and Maus has recorded serial number 15921 as also having this inscription.
+The earliest serial number we have recorded with this inscription is 2862, and Maus has recorded serial number 15921 as also having this inscription.
 Again, we would welcome further information that would clarify the serial number range for this variant.* A U.S. collector tells us that every second variant gun in his collection has the loaded chamber indicator feature.
+Most of these guns should have blued magazines.

 Third Variant (Second Address).
 (Serial numbers 15922? - 37080?)
 The first Deutsche Werke production pistols were marked as follows: